katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

         print(next(iterator))
 {% endhighlight %}

+This produces a string output for FizzBuzz for the range of 0,100.
+Other common examples of generators are processing things like the Fibonacci sequence or sequences of squares or Pythagorean triples.

+That's mostly what I have used generators for.
+They can also be used for more advanced concepts, like replacing callback functions.
 Generators are also useful for doing fancy concurrent programming, which is not a use case I have yet.
-But I encourage you to do more research about generators and concurrency if you're interested!
+I encourage you to do more research about generators if you're interested!

 *Bonus:* We can also make generator experessions, which are similar to list comprehensions but result in a generator with the given parameters instead of a list.
 Cool!

 **9. list comprehensions**

-For some reason, I really struggled to get my mind around list comprehensions.
+For some reason, I really struggled to get my mind around [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html?highlight=comprehension#list-comprehensions).
 Blame bad tutorials, blame being tutored by a C++ programmer, blame a self-described allergy to comprehension syntax.
 But more than a year after beginning to study Python, I finally have this one in my toolkit - and what a powerful addition it is!

 Here's the usual example, mapping sections of the logic to their location in a standard loop versus a list comprehension: